 - Insurers set premiums and must submit them to the MAI Regulator for approval.

-Premiums are set by the insurers.
-The insurers must submit those premiums to the CTP Regulator for approval.
-The CTP Regulator may reject premiums if they do not fully fund an insurers liabilities, if they are excessive or if they do not comply with guidelines issued by the CTP Regulator.
+- The MAI Regulator may reject premiums if they do not fully fund insurer liabilities, are excessive or do not comply with guidelines.

-CTP insurance in the ACT is compulsory and must be paid at the time of registration.
-The CTP insurer is shown on the certificate of registration.
-If your vehicle is unregistered and you are involved in an accident, you will not be covered by CTP insurance and you may be liable for damages for the injured person, in addition to a fine.
+MAI insurance in the ACT is compulsory and must be paid at the time of registration.
+The MAI insurer is shown on the Certificate of Registration.
+If your vehicle is unregistered and you are involved in an accident, you will not be covered by MAI insurance and may be liable for damages for the injured person and a heavy fine.